Skip to main content

 Related: Can Watching Porn Worsen Existing Mental Health Struggles?

-When people turn to porn to make themselves feel better, it might actually be doing the opposite for their mental health.
+When people turn to porn to make themselves feel better, it might be doing the opposite for their mental health.
 You deserve to be happy and healthy.
 You deserve better than porn.
 Invest in your mental health—quit porn for good.

 Check out our affiliates at Fortify to access their free, science-based recovery platform.
 Learn more by visiting our affiliates at Fortify.